 While that looks cut-and-dried on the surface, complications often arise.

 In most cases, when a couple is in the process of divorcing, one party moves out.
-Though that’s usually the situation, but not always.
+That’s usually the situation, but not always.
 In these and similar circumstances, shades of gray creep in.

 Divorcing couples often continue to cohabitate for financial motives, to provide a stable environment for children, and for any number of other reasons.